Other ADB Members

 (i) EUR52 billion in lending capacity due to the 1 ppt reduction in the structural buffer requirements of all credit institutions by removing the systemic risk buffer and adjusting institution-specific requirements; (ii) EUR30 billion in lending capacity due to the decisions of the macroprudential supervisors of other countries.

 (i) Mar 20, EUR600 million of state guarantee for Finnair.
-On May 20, the fund was finally established for a maximum loan guarantee fund of EUR540 million (the EU Commission authorized only a 90% guarantee on loan, nevertheless, added in the amounts column is the EUR600 million, the total loans available under this fund) ; (ii) EUR600 million of state guarantee for shipping companies; (iii) No amount/estimate: May 7, Finnvera (offical export credit agency) increased its guarantee share for SME loans from 80% to 90%; (iv) June 11, EUR880 million, state guarantee for loans and interest from the Employment Fund [update].
+On May 20, the fund was finally established for a maximum loan guarantee fund of EUR540 million (the EU Commission authorized only a 90% guarantee on loan, nevertheless, added in the amounts column is the EUR600 million, the total loans available under this fund) ; (ii) EUR600 million of state guarantee for shipping companies; (iii) No amount/estimate: May 7, Finnvera (official export credit agency) increased its guarantee share for SME loans from 80% to 90%; (iv) June 11, EUR880 million, state guarantee for loans and interest from the Employment Fund; (v) July 14, The new COVID-19 Credit Guarantee Scheme (CGS) amounting to EUR2 billion will make low cost loans available to businesses impacted by the pandemic.
+It will ensure that SMEs, primary producers and small Mid-Caps can access liquidity to keep their businesses operating, as the economy continues to reopen and more and more people get back to work.
+It will be available for a wide range of products including overdrafts, term loans and working capital .

 |03 - Direct long-term lending info_outline||EUR14,200,000,000||USD15,707,964,602|